Definition of Option Adjusted Spreads

 - Many possible scenarios possess various interest rates; accordingly, the option-adjusted Spread is adjusted.

-- Option-adjusted spreads consider various scenarios carrying several interest rate paths, and all these are added to the security yield curve.
-Finally, the cash flows are determined with all the paths, and the security price is determined.
+- In option-adjusted spreads, we consider various scenarios that carry several interest rate paths, and we add all of these paths to the security yield curve.
+Then, we determine the cash flows with all the paths and the security price.

 Advantages